-Organizations run these meetings to develop ideas that would either solve a problem or improve a section.
-So, generating ideas is the crux here, not necessarily refining the ideas.
+Organizations run these type of meetings to develop ideas that would either solve a problem or improve a section.
+So, generating ideas is the crux here—not necessarily refining the ideas.

-An example of this meeting type is an ad Campaign Brainstorming Session.
+An example of an idea generation meeting is an ad campaign brainstorming session.

 The project owner leads these meetings, and participants are expected to contribute to the plan.
 Relationships are not a factor in these meetings as they’re strictly professional.
 Planning meetings end with the acceptance or rejection of the plan.

-An excellent example of this type of meeting is; campaign planning meetings.
+An excellent example of a planning meeting is social campaign planning meetings.